Course is at capacity! Join the waitlist for the next live-stream NIH Grant Writing Boot Camp on July 11-12, 2022.

 The good news is that training and hands-on practice can enable you to conquer grant writing, increase your chances of receiving funding, and devote more time to moving your scientific goals forward.

-Through a combination of seminars, discussions, examples, and hands-on activities, and a particular focus on navigating between-the-lines on how to tailor your proposals to grant reviewers, this training will orient you to all aspects of the academic funding process (i.e., grant writing and grantspersonship), including:
+Through a combination of seminars, discussions, examples, and hands-on activities, with a particular focus on navigating between-the-lines on how to tailor your proposals to grant reviewers, this training will orient you to all aspects of the academic funding process (i.e., grant writing and grant strategizing), including:

 The workshop will begin with a live online seminar 2-3 weeks before the in-person program to introduce the fundamentals of drafting the Specific Aims page—that oh-so-important project overview that can ‘make or break’ the reviewers’ perception of the application.